INNOVATORS VS COVID 19

-We talked to Christian Tegethoff, Founder and Managing Director of CT Executive Search, an executive search company providing senior recruitment in emerging markets.
-This is what he said:
+How Christian Tegethoff, Founder and Managing Director of CT Executive Search uses the executive search company to provide senior recruitment in emerging markets.

 First of all, how are you and your family doing in these COVID-19 times?

 Christian Tegethoff: Thankfully, we are all doing well and hoping that things will return to normal as soon as possible.
 Of course, the international travel restrictions are very obstructive for us, both for business and private.
 In “normal” times, I commute between Moscow and Berlin, plus visits to partners, candidates, and customers throughout Eastern Europe, Asia, the Middle East, and Africa.
 Such trips are currently not possible, especially no international commuting.

 Tell us about you, your career, how you CT Executive Search.